AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Parameters:

-config – The pointer to the configuration structure cy_stc_scb_i2c_config_t
+master_base - The pointer to the master I2C SCB instance.

 Returns: